Colleton County License Hearing Guide

 What It Is

-• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show by a preponderance of the evidence (more likely than not) that the suspension was justified.
+• Burden of Proof: The burden of proof is lower in an administrative hearing than in a criminal trial.
+The OMVH only needs to show that it's more likely than not that the suspension was warranted ("preponderance of the evidence").

 How to Prepare